Glossary

 Ticket Submission:

-- Review: ticket, expenses, timesheets, that have been submitted by the agent responsible for them for verification and validation by their immediate supervisor or client-facing admin
+- Review: ticket, expenses, and timesheets that have been submitted by the agent responsible for them for verification and validation by the backoffice.

-- Approve: After submitted for review, a ticket or work order or timesheet is accepted as true and error-free to proceed through the workflow or payment cycle
+- Approve: After submitted for review, a ticket or timesheet is accepted as true and error-free to proceed through the workflow or payment cycle.

 Timesheets are aggregated data of an employee's submitted time across all their active tickets.
 They can be sorted by two different methods: